juliaaano/juliaaano/_posts/2017/2017-02-21-make-simple-with-spark-java.md

 }
 {% endhighlight %}

-Here we declare a **POST** endpoint that will only gets called if the client sets Accept: "application/json" request header.
+Here we declare a **POST** endpoint that only gets called if the client sets Accept: "application/json" request header.
 Moreover, we return an entity that is serialized to **JSON** using an object that implements ResponseTransformer; it could possibly use [Gson](https://github.com/google/gson){:target="_blank"} behind the scenes.

 Spark Java has not invented anything new.
 The design is pretty much taken from Ruby's Sinatra framework.